alchimie-di-circe/LANGCHAIN-DEEPAGENTS-quickstarts/personal_assistant/README.md

 ### Local Deployment

-Start LangGraph Studio for interactive testing:
+Start LangGraph dev server for local testing:

 ```bash
 langgraph dev
 ```

-Then open [http://localhost:2024](http://localhost:2024) in your browser.
+This starts a local LangGraph server at [http://localhost:2024](http://localhost:2024) that you can connect to from various UIs.

-### Using Agent Inbox
+### Using the DeepAgents UI

-[Agent Inbox](https://github.com/langchain-ai/agent-inbox) provides a user-friendly web interface for managing human-in-the-loop interactions.
-Instead of programmatically handling interrupts, you can use Agent Inbox's UI to review and respond to agent actions.
+The [DeepAgents UI](https://deepagentsui.vercel.app/) ([GitHub repo](https://github.com/langchain-ai/deep-agents-ui)) provides a user-friendly web interface for interacting with LangGraph agents and managing human-in-the-loop interrupts.
+Instead of programmatically handling interrupts, you can use the UI to review and respond to agent actions.

+**Overall Flow:**
+1. **Deploy your LangGraph app**: Start locally (`langgraph dev`) or deploy to LangGraph Platform
+2. **Connect to the UI**: Open the DeepAgents UI and connect it to your deployment
+3. **Interact with interrupts**: When your agent needs approval, review and respond via the UI

 **Quick Setup:**